PaulRivier/kiwi/README.md

 - links to an other page are relative to current page folder.
 This will save you strokes and help you move folders if you need to.
-- links to an image are relative to current page subfolder in 'images' folder.
+- If meta *images-dir* is not set, links to an image are relative to current page subfolder in 'images' folder.
 In other word, from document *pages/receipe/cake.md*, a link to *image:cacao.png* will look for file *images/receipe/cacao.png*.
+If meta *images-dir* is set, it takes precedence.
 - same applies to files

 Links can target path relative to top directories if they start with